FAQs ABOUT THE ALTERNATE TRANSLATION BIBLE

-The translator believes that Jesus Christ is the only begotten Son of God, and that the man, Christ Jesus, is the only Mediator between man and God.
+The translator believes that Jesus is the only begotten Son of God (Jn 3:16), and that the man, Christ Jesus, is the only Mediator between man and God (1 Tim 2:5).

-The translator also believes that Jesus is an incarnation of the spirit of Elijah, and that Righteous Adam is resurrected in him.
+The translator also believes that Elijah came again (Matt 11:14) in Jesus of Nazareth (Matt 11:14), and that Righteous Adam was regenerated in him (Matt 19:28).

 The King James Translators were not spiritual men.
 They were scholars who, themselves, perceived the Deity of the Scripture as an unforgiving, punishing God.
 But there is another Message, a spiritual understanding of the Scripture called the Doctrine of Christ, which reveals a loving God, whose sole intention towards mankind is to deliver us from destruction and death.

 There are many definitions for each word in the English dictionary, and many translations for each Hebrew and Greek word in the original text of the Scripture.